architdatar/ml_uncertainty/docs/contributing.md

         Algorithm to do so is mentioned in Pg 122, algorithm 1
             1. Basic idea of the method is to create t perturbations in Y and measure the efects on $\hat{y}$.
         Results can be compared with URL: https://arxiv.org/pdf/1911.00190.pdf Pg 11 and 12.

-3. Extend this approach to other models such as XGBoost, Adaboost, etc.
-4. Create wrappers for more non-normal distributions as done in the [test](../tests/test_ensemble_model_edge_cases.py) for `test_non_normal_error_distribution_marginal`.
+4. Create wrappers for more non-normal distributions as done in the [example](../examples/random_forest_non-normal_distribution.py).
+5. Incorporate sample weights to compute prediction and confidence intervals.
+6. Investigate: Attempt to reproduce results from `fit$predicted` and `fit$mse` from `pred$individual` in the `randomForest` library in R. Hasn't been possible thus far.

 ## General
 1. Enable model signficance tests:
     Analogous to F-tests for ordinary least squares regression.
 Implement F-tests for parametric models (with appropriate assumptions) and various distributions.

-    For non-parametric models

 ## Documentation
 1. Write more documentation for internal methods.
+2. More documentation for class attributes.